 The UL 325 standard gets even more specific with your closure’s cycling devices, depending on their levels of entrapment protection.
 A primary entrapment protection device controls the closure with the push of a button.
 Examples of these include photo eyes, wireless sensing edges, and ELR electric sensing edges.
 Secondary entrapment devices can be used in conjunction with a set of primary entrapment photo eyes or with a constant pressure to close operation.
-Examples of secondary entrapment protection devices include non-monitored photo eyes, sensing or smoke seal edges, and electric sensing edges with wireless edge kits.
+Examples of secondary entrapment protection devices include non-monitored photo eyes, pneumatic sensing edges, and electric sensing edges with or without wireless edge kits.

 See below for more details on entrapment protection devices.

 UL 325 compliance can make a significant difference for everyone’s safety and reputation.
 This standard was created to improve overall personal safety when in the vicinity of large, operable objects.

 Whether the operator and closure are in residential or industrial areas, safety should be everyone’s top priority.
 Meeting UL 325 compliance is also a reputation and liability saver.
 From designers and specifiers to dealers and technicians, along with end users, everyone can rest easy knowing the closures and operators they choose can help save lives by following UL 325.

 If you have any questions about the UL 325 standard or which products can help you achieve compliance, feel free to reach out to our ADS team at 885.982.2022.